 Jean-Paul Kneib, co-author of the publication explains that: “This work opens a new window to constrain cosmology with weak gravitational lensing.
 We can not only reveal where the dark matter is located using space-time distortion, but also use the distributions of mass peaks to better constrain and understand our Universe”.

 Huan Yuan Shan, adds that: “Because of their large number, the small mass peaks in the Dark Matter maps contain more resolving power than the most massive peaks to constrain cosmological models”.
 As a cosmological probe, the weak lensing mass peak abundance is very complementary to the other cosmology probes, such as the study of the Cosmological Microwave Background (CMB), the study of distant SuperNovae, the measure of the Baryonic Accoustic Oscillation and the cosmic shear.

 The abundance of mass peaks in the Dark Matter mass map confirms the theories of structure formation.
-In the near future, with the up-coming weak lensing surveys (to be conducted with the DES survey, LSST and Euclid), by precisely counting the peaks of dark matter mass maps, we will be able to set constrains on the nature of Dark Matter and Dark Energy.
+In the near future, with the upcoming weak lensing surveys (to be conducted with the DES survey, LSST, and Euclid), by precisely counting the peaks of dark matter mass maps, we will be able to set constraints on the nature of Dark Matter and Dark Energy.

 Reference: “Weak lensing mass map and peak statistics in Canada-France-Hawaii Telescope Stripe 82 survey” by HuanYuan Shan, Jean-Paul Kneib, Johan Comparat, Eric Jullo, Aldee Charbonnier, Thomas Erben, Martin Makler, Bruno Moraes, Ludovic Van Waerbeke, Frederic Courbin, Georges Meylan, Charling Tao and James E. Taylor, 24 June 2014, MNRAS.